 The accompanying unaudited consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP") for interim financial information and with the instructions to Form 10-Q and Rule 10-01 of Regulation S-X. Accordingly, they do not include all of the information and footnotes required by US GAAP for complete financial statements.
 The unaudited consolidated financial statements include the accounts of the Company and its Subsidiaries.
 All significant intercompany accounts and transactions are eliminated in consolidation.
-In the opinion of management, the accompanying unaudited consolidated financial information as of June 30, 2019, and for the three- and six month periods ended June 30, 2019 and 2018.
+In the opinion of management, the accompanying unaudited consolidated financial statements contain all adjustments, consisting of normal recurring adjustments, considered necessary for a fair statement of the Company's financial information as of June 30, 2019, and for the three- and six month periods ended June 30, 2019 and 2018.
 The results of operations of any interim period are not necessarily indicative of the results of operations to be expected for the fiscal year.
 The consolidated balance sheet as of December 31, 2018 has been prepared using information from the audited financial statements at that date.
 For further information, refer to the consolidated financial statements and accompanying footnotes included in the Company's Annual Report on Form 10-K for the year ended December 31, 2018.